 And….if you are a squash lover, but not concerned about being low carb, you are bound to find something you like in this roundup of Winter squash recipes.

 If you make and love this recipe, please leave a ★★★★★ review below and any comments others might find helpful.
 It means a lot to me when you try my recipes, and I’d love to know how it goes.

 Recipe for Spaghetti Squash & Sun-Dried Tomato Side Dish

 Spaghetti Squash + Dried Tomatoes

 - ⅓ cup sundried tomatoes rehydrated in warm water and chopped

 - 1-2 tablespoons olive oil

 - 3-5 cloves garlic

-- 1/2 to 1 cup chicken broth
+- ½ to 1 cup chicken broth

 - ½ teaspoon salt

 - ¼ teaspoon pepper

 - The squash can now be either microwaved or baked.
 If you are baking it, preheat the oven to 400 degrees F and bake squash halves (flesh side down) 30-45 minutes, or until it is fork-tender.If you are using the microwave, place both halves cut side down on a plate and microwave in 4 minute increments until a fork slides into the squash easily without pressure.

 - Let squash cool.
-Using a fork or spoon, scrape the strands of squash out into a bowl.
+Using a fork or spoon, gently scrape the strands of squash out into a bowl.

 - Sprinkle grated parmesan on the squash while it is still on the burner and gently simmer until it melts in (2-3 minutes).
 Cover the skillet to speed the melting process if desired.1/3 cup grated parmesan cheese

 - Garnish with thyme or savory herbs.